-- 'Keeping Children Safe in Education', DfE, September 2023 (updated) - Working Together to Safeguard Children: Statutory Framework'.
-HM Government, July 2018
+- 'Keeping Children Safe in Education', DfE, September 2024 (updated) - 'Working Together to Safeguard Children', 2023

-This policy complies with additional statutory and legislative requirements and guidance that seek to protect children of which can be found listed in Appendix 1.
+This policy complies with additional statutory and legislative requirements and guidance that seek to protect children which can be found listed in Appendix 1.

 Many additional academy policies incorporate and consider our duty to safeguard our students, all of which can be found on the academy website.
 Primarily, the listed policies do so: